Who We Are

 Bobbi is a 43-year Martinez resident with a degree in Speech Pathology and Audiology from Southeast Missouri State University and a Master’s in Education Leadership from Cal State East Bay.
 Bobbi taught for 22 years in the Martinez Unified School District (MUSD) and then went into administration for Benicia schools.
 She first became active with MEF in 2015 as the MUSD School Board Liaison, and after leaving the school board, continued volunteering with the education foundation because she valued its dedication to making our schools better.
 It gives Bobbi great pleasure to see the teachers in MUSD receive financial help to make their classrooms a special learning environment for their students.
 Bobbi believes that providing funds for technology, books, furniture, and experiences, all help MEF create dream classrooms.

 Jenn is a graduate of Tufts University and has an MBA from the Goizueta Business School at Emory University.
-Jenn is a Marketing & Customer Engagement leader with over 15 years of experience helping companies leverage data and technology to drive demand and deliver great customer experiences.
-A believer in philanthropy, she has served on the board of Planned Parenthood Northern California and became an MEF Board Member in 2005.
+She is a Marketing & Customer Engagement leader with over 20 years of experience helping companies and non-profits drive awareness, engagement, and deliver great customer experiences.
+She is an active supporter and has served on the board of Planned Parenthood Northern California, and is currently working closely with Akhila Health and RCF Connects.
+An MEF Board Member since 2005.
 Jenn has served on a variety of foundation committees, including Marketing/Public Relations, Website, Community Outreach, and the Run for Education Family Fun Night.
-She is passionate about raising the visibility of MEF in our community and continues to be impressed with the support our community gives to education.
-The more people understand how MEF supports our schools, the more we can do to directly impact our student’s education and future, as well as the future of Martinez.
+She is passionate about raising the visibility of MEF in our community.
+The more people understand how MEF supports our schools, the more directly we can impact our students and help them thrive.

 Jack retired from the Contra Costa County Public Defender’s Office after 30 years working as a trial lawyer and managing attorney.
 He has lived in Martinez since 1982 and is an active member of the Executive Board of the Retiree Support Group of Contra Costa County, working to protect the benefits of retired public servants.
 Jack joined the MEF Board in 2011 and has been the Race Director for the Annual MEF Run for Education since 2012, though his wife and daughter have been participating in the Run for years before that.
 Jack comes to MEF believing that spending our community resources on helping today’s young people succeed will save all of us from having to spend much more in the future were they to fail.